water works at mill ruins park image Spacer Image

 During the preconstruction phase, typically a variety of options will be sketched out and run through the design team for vetting prior to being presented to the client, along with a detailed cost breakout.
 From there, Wells works alongside the design team to guide the owner through a process of design modifications to help them achieve their design and cost goals.

-When a prefabricated system makes sense.
+When does a prefabricated building system make sense?

 Panelization of the structure is the key.
 As such, manufacturers will often encourage the owner and architect to incorporate multiple prefabricated pieces of the same size and dimension, while eliminating or reducing the number of unique features that could impact the overall cost of the structure, all without sacrificing the architectural intent of the building.